Kakamotobi/Learned/DSA/19-Dijkstra's-Algorithm.md

       }

       if (shortestVertexVal || shortestDistFromStart[shortestVertexVal] !== Infinity) {
+        // `shortestVertexVal` is used to pick the vertex with the shortest distance from the start currently.
-        for (let neighbor in this.adjacencyList[shortestVertexVal]) {
+        // This is the vertex that is going to be marked as visited in this iteration. for (let neighbor in this.adjacencyList[shortestVertexVal]) {
-          // Find neighboring vertex.
+          // Find the neighbor vertex.
           const neighborVertex = this.adjacencyList[shortestVertexVal][neighbor];
-          // Calculate new distance to neighbor vertex (current distance for our vertex + distance to the neighbor). const distanceToNeighborVertex = shortestDistFromStart[shortestVertexVal] + neighborVertex.weight;
+          // Calculate new distance to the neighbor vertex (current distance for the vertex + distance to the neighbor). const distanceToNeighborVertex = shortestDistFromStart[shortestVertexVal] + neighborVertex.weight;
           // If the newly calculated distance is shorter than what is currently stored. if (distanceToNeighborVertex < shortestDistFromStart[neighborVertex.vertex]) {